vinkla/wordplate/README.md

 ## Plugins

-### WP Composer
+### WP Packages

-WordPlate includes integration with [WP Composer](https://wp-composer.com), a Composer repository that mirrors the WordPress plugin and theme directories.
+WordPlate includes integration with [WP Packages](https://wp-packages.org), a Composer repository that mirrors the WordPress plugin and theme directories.
 With this integration, you can install and manage plugins using Composer.

 To install a plugin, use `wp-plugin` as the vendor name and the plugin slug as the package name.
 For example, to install the `clean-image-filenames` plugin, you would use the following command: